teng-rui/todo/README.md

 ## How to run the project:

 1. clone the repository
-2. add .env file under the root directory, and set secret key and mongoDB database url
+2. add .env file under the root directory, and set secret key 'SECRET=yoursecret' and mongoDB database url 'DATABASE=yourURL'
 3. run nodemon index.js to start the server